padraig-d/maths-handwriting-model/README.md

 python3.12 -m venv .venv # create a virtual environment and put it in the hidden folder .venv
 ```
 In order to use that virtual environment, you need to run the activation script for every new shell session.
+This is because the script temporarily changes your version of Python.
 ```sh
 source .venv/bin/activate
 ```